vgbs/dsp-documentation/idm/partner-auth.md

 On this screen, the user can select which of their devices they wish to authorize for the partner application.
 Only the selected devices will be accessible to the partner client via offline session.

+> ##### WARNING
+>
+> Once device consent is granted for a specific device to the partner client, it remains valid until a logout is invoked by the user or the token is revoked by the partner.

 ### Logout

 For logout endpoint details, see the [Common IDM Flows](common-idm-flows.md) documentation.